SMACNA Standards for Phenolic Ductwork Systems Explained

 Comparing phenolic duct fabrication to sheet metal, you are working with a 3 Dimensional material.
 Where plasma or laser cutting would handle and X & Y plane, with Phenolic, CNC routers are used to cut into the Z axis effectively.
 Cutting angles into the panel allows fabricators to fold or assemble duct sections into their shape.

 Phenolic Duct is fully sealed in each corner with a continuous bead of sealant supplied by the manufacturer in all 4 corners of the duct section.
 Longitudinal seams can be secured on the exterior with panel fasteners, which are metal clips with teeth that grip into the phenolic, and sealed with UL 181 approved tape.

 With a fully sealed duct, the areas where leakage can more commonly occur is at the connections.
 Phenolic has multiple low leakage connection types for phenolic duct systems that are all capable of reaching a SMACNA Class 1 leakage rating at certain pressure classes.
 Fabricators choose proper connection methods for their application and pair them with appropriate reinforcement.

-These connections utilize either an aluminum grip flange or 4-bolt connection, paired with gasketing.
+These connections, such as Thermaduct's use of 4-Bolt flange, utilize either an aluminum grip flange or 4-bolt connection, paired with gasketing.

 Above these SMACNA designed sizes, manufacturers are responsible for creating their own guidelines for reinforcement, such as Thermaduct’s Airtruss System designed specifically for outdoor applications.
 Outdoor systems specifically experience dynamic loads such as snow, ice and winds not present for indoor applications.
 That’s why at Thermaduct, we ensure ductwork will be able to stand up to not just the internal static pressures, but also those coming from nature.